-I discovered that ‘I’m not enough’, ‘I’m not smart enough,’ ‘I don’t know enough’, all the not enough stories are misunderstood.
-They’re coded brilliance.
-Not Enough Syndrome™.
+I discovered that ‘I’m not enough’, ‘I’m not smart enough,’ ‘I don’t know enough’, all the not enough stories are Coded Brilliance™ in a loop.

-Self-doubt, confidence issues, feeling like an imposter, needing validation, or getting caught in perfectionism and procrastination are all expressions of Not Enough Syndrome™
+At the individual level: Self-doubt, confidence issues, feeling like an imposter, needing validation, or getting caught in perfectionism and procrastination.

 The Work